Alexandra Merkulova: Career

 Merkulova began rhythmic gymnastics because her mother wanted her to be a dancer, and her father wanted her to do sports—rhythmic gymnastics was the compromise.
 She is often compared to Alina Kabaeva in looks and in style.
-Merkulova said, "Alina is my greatest idol since childhood.
-But I have never tried to imitate her.
-People say that my smile is similar to hers.
-I think that for both of us, to smile during the performance is quite natural, because we have a great pleasure during the performance."

 Merkulova's junior international debut came in 2008.
 After winning all-around gold at the 2008 Junior Grand Prix Final in Bratislava and in the 2010 Junior Grand Prix in Innsbruck, she won the all-around gold at the 2009 Pesaro Junior World Cup, the 2010 Saint Petersburg Junior World Cup and won 3 gold medals in team, rope and ball at the 2010 European Junior Championships.
 Merkulova then won gold at the inaugural Youth Olympic Games held in Singapore.

 In 2011, Merkulova struggled with new routines in her first year as a senior, but eventually went to the Montpellier World Championships to compete in clubs.
 She won the silver medal in all-around at the last stage of the 2011 World Cup series behind teammate Daria Dmitrieva.
 In the event finals she won gold in clubs and three silver medals in hoop, ball and ribbon.
 She was absent from Russian nationals in November due to an injury.

 In 2012, Merkulova won the Tashkent World Cup All-around title and the individual apparatus finals in ball, hoop and clubs.
 Competing with teammate Evgenia Kanaeva at the 2012 European Championships, in place of Daria Kondakova and Daria Dmitrieva who were both injured, she took the all-around silver medal.
 At the Grand Prix Vorarlberg in Austria in July 2012, Merkulova won the bronze medal in all-around behind Kanaeva and Dmitrieva as well as silver in the hoop finals.
 At the World Cup series in Minsk, she finished fourth in the all-around behind Liubov Charkashyna and won silver in the clubs final.
 She was named as Russia's nominal second entry for the individual all-around at the 2012 Summer Olympics in London, alongside Kanaeva, however, Dmitrieva replaced her in Russia's final entries on August 2, 2012, due to Merkulova's foot injury.